 - Meet legal and regulatory requirements.

-- Companies within the Blockchain corporate family located in the United States and the United Kingdom, in order to provide the Services to you.
+- Companies within the Blockchain corporate family located in the United States, the United Kingdom, and the EEA in order to provide the Services to you.

 - Cloud service providers to store certain personal data and for disaster recovery services, as well as, for the performance of any contract we enter into with you.